orochi-network/orochi-network.github.io/src/ecvrf/ecvrf_summary/vrf_properties.md

 The oracle \\(\mathcal{O_{VRF}}(.)\\) works as follow: Given an input \\(x\\), it outputs the VRF value computed by \\(x\\) and its proof.

-In the paper of \cite{PWHVNRG17}, the authors stated that a VRF must also be collision resistant.
+In the paper of {{#cite PWHVNRG17}}, the authors stated that a VRF must also be collision resistant.
 This property is formally defined below:

 **Collision Resistant:** **Collision Resistant:** For any adversarial prover \\(\mathcal{A}=(\mathcal{A_1},\mathcal{A_2})\\) the probability \\(Pr\left[ExpCol_{VRF}^\mathcal{A}(1^\lambda)=1\right]\\) is negligible where \\(ExpCol_{VRF}^\mathcal{A}(1^\lambda)\\) is defined as follows: